 In November 2015, the FDA approved Narcan nasal spray, which delivers measured doses of naloxone when used as directed.
 Children or adults can administer the nasal spray with minimal training.
 With the person lying on his or her back, the drug is sprayed into one nostril, and additional doses can be sprayed if necessary.

 The FDA has warned that naloxone is not a substitute for medical care, and individuals who have been revived by naloxone after an overdose should still seek emergency medical treatment.
-Seeking medical care provides individuals with an opportunity to learn about addiction treatment and recovery opportunities.
+Seeking medical care provides individuals with an opportunity to learn about substance abuse treatment and recovery opportunities.

 People also commonly experience pain, burning or redness at the injection site.
 Individuals with pre-existing heart conditions or who are also under the influence of stimulants such as cocaine may experience rapid heartbeat or aneurysm.
 Patients with a history of seizures may experience a seizure after being injected with naloxone.